mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 This is a **Work In Progress**.
 You can reproduce my setup with what you find here.
 The lattice attack works.
 The remote timing doesn't really.

 But first, if you want to know more about this research [check the latest draft of the whitepaper](whitepaper.pdf), and here are also direct links to the [Timing Attack](setup/client/attack.c) and the [Lattice Attack](setup/client/offline/lattice.sage).
+And also a [demo](https://www.youtube.com/watch?v=P2NbKHn7RkI&feature=youtu.be)

 If you know more about how to collect extremely accurate timing samples on a remote target I might need you.
 For now I get extremly bad results when attacking a remote target: